Weaviate Benchmarksprivate

 What These Benchmarks Measure

-• Recall@10: Of the 10 results returned, what fraction are actually in the true top 10.
+• Recall@10: Fraction of returned results that are in the true top 10.
 1.0 means perfect agreement with brute-force search.

-• Throughput (QPS): Queries per second the cluster can sustain under concurrent load.
+• Throughput (QPS): Queries per second under concurrent load.

-• Latency: Wall-clock time per query, reported as the mean and the 99th percentile (p99).
+• Latency: Wall-clock time per query, reported as mean and p99.

-There is a fundamental tradeoff: the same index can be tuned to favor recall or speed, but not both at the same time.
+There is a fundamental tradeoff: the same index can be tuned to favor recall or speed, but not both simultaneously.

 The HNSW Index